Shoes and heel pain

-The big question that everyone wants to know is, are there shoes that will cure my foot problems?
+The big question that everyone wants to know is, what type of shoes will help Plantar Fasciitis.
 In some cases the correct shoes will help, but more importantly, The wrong shoes may exacerbate the problem.
 Read on to learn how to buy the correct shoes for your ailments.

 We are not all the same.

 What I mean by this is every persons situation is slightly different from the next person.
 Your bone structure, biomechanics, weight and gait (manner in which you walk or run) are different.
 Therefore you have to treat each person differently with respect to all of the above.
-The best approach is to educate yourself on what to look for when buying shoes.
-If you read and understand the shoe buying basics below you will know more about buying the correct shoe than most of the doctors.
+The best approach is to educate yourself on what to look for when buying shoes for heel pain.
+If you read and understand the shoe buying basics below you will know more about buying the correct shoes than most of the doctors.
 You will also be that much closer to curing your plantar fasciitis, heel pain or any other foot and ankle problems.

 When shopping for shoes you must look for the following: